A vibrant parade of elephants will arrive in Luton next summer to form a unique public art trail – raising funds for Keech Hospice Care.

 At least 30 dazzlingly designed elephant sculptures will make up The Big Trunk Trail and trumpet along a free art trail around Luton’s landmarks and public spaces for 11 weeks.

-This first-of-its-kind spectacular is a Wild in Art event brought to the town by Keech Hospice Care, the adult hospice for Luton and south Bedfordshire and the children’s hospice for Bedfordshire, Hertfordshire and Milton Keynes.
+This first-of-its-kind spectacular is a Wild in Art event brought to the town by Keech Hospice Care, the adult hospice for Luton and Bedfordshire and the children’s hospice for Bedfordshire, Hertfordshire and Milton Keynes.

 Liz Searle, CEO of Keech Hospice Care, said the charity’s delighted to be bringing this unique event to Luton from 3 July 2021 to mark the hospice’s 30th anniversary.

 “As a local charity caring for adults and children, we’ve been supported by our amazing community for 30 years.
 As part of our 30th anniversary celebrations, this fantastic, free, family-friendly event is our way of saying thank you to the truly remarkable people, businesses and organisations who’ve supported our hospice through the years.

 “I am excited at the thought of these magnificent elephants standing among Luton’s iconic attractions and streets, bringing colour and fun to the town.
 Another collective name for elephants is a ‘memory’ and, as a hospice, we hope The Big Trunk Trail will bring people together to remember loved ones while creating fantastic new memories,” said Liz.

 The sculptures will be sponsored by businesses and individually brought to life with designs crafted by artists from Luton and beyond.
 They’ll be joined by elephant calf sculptures which will be decorated in artwork by local schools and community groups.

 Linsey Frostick, Chairperson of Love Luton, Project Presenting Partner of The Big Trunk Trail, said this unique art trail will offer something for everyone and is for the whole community to be part of.